 - A: The Online Tournaments page is a good place to start.
 Head there for more information.

 Q: What do speed points do on an amiibo?

 - A: Speed points increase your amiibo’s ground mobility, air mobility, and jump height.
-Contrary to popular belief, it does not improve your amiibo’s reaction time.
+They do not increase an amiibo’s reaction time.

-Q: What ever happened to the “braindead amiibo” stage?
+Q: What happened to the “braindead amiibo” stage?

 Q: What is the best amiibo?